NVIDIA/NeMo/examples/speaker_tasks/recognition/README.md

 We explain here the process for voxceleb EER calculation on voxceleb-O cleaned [trail file](https://www.robots.ox.ac.uk/~vgg/data/voxceleb/meta/veri_test2.txt)

 ### Manifest Creation
-We first generate manifest file to get embeddings, The embeddings are then used by `voxceleb_eval.py` script to get EER
+We first generate manifest file to get embeddings.
+The embeddings are then used by `voxceleb_eval.py` script to get EER

 ```bash
 # create list of files from voxceleb1 test folder (40 speaker test set)